 As far as mid-sized luxury SUVs go, the Jaguar F-PACE has been a top contender since it was introduced onto the market in 2017.
 Now, the 2021 line-up is here with its new turbo- and super-charged 6-cylinder engine option that is said to deliver a smooth balance of power and fuel efficiency.
 The old V6 has been a people-pleaser with its power delivery, so we expect much of the same from the new option.
 This year's make-over might be more of a mild face-lift than a total overhaul, but there truthfully was not a whole lot that needed fixing.
 Let's go over what is new on the 2021 Jaguar F-PACE, what styles and trims it is available in, how its driving performance ranks, and where it sits in terms of fuel economy.

 As we already mentioned, the F-PACE gets a new engine option for 2021: a turbo- and super-charged 3.0-L 6-cylinder engine that comes with a 48-volt mild hybrid powertrain system.
 This system is meant to provide a small boost to the vehicle's fuel economy without taking power away from the gas engine when you need it.
 Other changes include a new (and much less frustrating) 11.4-inch curved-glass touchscreen infotainment display with either Pivi or Pivi Pro Connected equipped (and we recommend the latter, which is highly inclusive with its features).
 The interior also received a number of upgrades, including standard heated seats, a 14-speaker premium sound system, and a quieter and more refined cabin design.

-The 2018 Jaguar F-Pace is only available as a luxury crossover SUV.
-There are options for both regular and diesel-powered engines.
+The 2021 Jaguar F-PACE is available as a mid-size luxury SUV.

 Formula for Calculating Dealer Cost: